-Curating a Culture of Respect (CCR) engages students with art as a vehicle to think about what it means to be a human being and to cultivate a sense of respect for others, community, the world, and above all, respect for themselves.
-This signature tour encourages students to trust and learn from their own experience and to consider that they have the ability to make choices that center care and respect in their day-to-day lives.
-CCR is designed with middle school aged students in mind as they journey towards adulthood and their independence grows but can be adapted for any grade or developmental level.
-We recommend CCR as a full-grade experience as the focus can help set a culture of shared respect.
+Curating a Culture of Respect encourages students to think about what it means to be a human being, to appreciate the concept of shared humanity, to trust and learn from their own inner experience, and to consider that they have choices about how to live their lives as they journey towards adulthood.
+We recommend CCR as a full-grade experience as the focus can help to set a class culture of shared respect.
+This tour is designed with middle school aged students in mind but can be adapted for any grade or developmental level.

-A complementary art-making activity can be included as part of a CCR tour.
-Plan for at least two hours for this signature gallery tour and art-making activity.
+A complementary art-making activity can be included as part of a CCR a visit.
+Plan for at least two hours for this signature tour.